sethmerck/Car_Data/README.md

 I used the BeautifulSoup library in Python to scrape used car listing data in Georgia from cars.com.
 Then cleaned up the data collected and saved it as a CSV file using Pandas.

 "get_listing_data.py" file gets zip code, mileage, price, car make and model, and associated link for every listing on cars.com with a Georgia zip code.
 All listings were saved in a CSV file.
 Data was then cleaned using pandas to create cleaned tables to be used in Tableau for data visualizations.

+## Results:

+I found quite a few reasonably valued cars in my area that I'm interested in.
+I also found a few interested details in regards to what make of cars were most widely resold in the state (Honda, Chevrolet, Nissan, Ford, Toyota) among other details which I will explain further here within the next few days.